 The New Community Building

-Having survived longer than anyone had dared to hope, the old Community Building finally became unsafe and has been demolished.
+Having survived longer than anyone had dared to hope, the old Community Building finally became unsafe and was demolished in 2019.
 A crowdfunder was set up to fund the rebuild of bigger and better premises.
-The response from the community, park users past and present, and the newly elected Labour controlled Traffford Council was immense, and along with grant funding sourced by the Trustees, the new building has been funded, and works began in October 2020.
+The response from the community, park users past and present, and the newly elected Labour controlled Trafford Council was immense, and along with grant funding sourced by the Trustees, the new building has been funded, and works began in October 2020.
 The building was completed and opened in April 2021, despite delays due to Covid restrictions.

 As you can see, we have have gone from strength to strength through the years – each year building upon the good work of the last.
 This journey continues to be incredibly frustrating and rewarding in almost equal measures, but we will all stick at it as we want this park to flourish.